Our offers

 Bordeaux Wine Region Tours

-Saint-Émilion combines exceptional wine production with remarkable medieval architecture recognised by UNESCO for its outstanding universal value, where limestone quarries that once provided building stone for the village now serve as natural wine cellars that maintain optimal temperature and humidity conditions for aging premium vintages.
-The village's monolithic church, carved entirely from limestone bedrock during the 12th century, demonstrates the extraordinary craftsmanship and religious devotion that characterised medieval construction projects whilst creating unique architectural monuments that enhance the cultural significance of this prestigious wine region.
+Saint-Émilion combines exceptional wine production with remarkable medieval architecture recognised by UNESCO for its outstanding universal value, where limestone quarries that once provided building stone for the village now serve as natural wine cellars that maintain optimal temperature and humidity conditions for ageing premium vintages.
+The village's monolithic church, carved entirely from limestone bedrock during the 12th century, demonstrates the extraordinary craftsmanship and religious devotion that characterised medieval construction projects while creating unique architectural monuments that enhance the cultural significance of this prestigious wine region.

-Professional wine tours provide access to prestigious châteaux where experienced guides explain viticulture techniques, terroir influences, and winemaking traditions that distinguish Bordeaux wines from other French regions whilst offering tastings that educate palates to recognise subtle differences between appellations, vintages, and blending techniques.
-Many châteaux offer exclusive experiences including harvest participation, blending workshops, and private dinners paired with rare vintages that provide intimate access to winemaking traditions rarely shared with casual visitors.
+Professional wine tours provide access to prestigious châteaux, where experienced guides explain viticulture techniques, terroir influences and winemaking traditions that distinguish Bordeaux wines from other French regions while offering tastings that educate palates to recognise subtle differences between appellations, vintages and blending techniques.
+Many châteaux offer exclusive experiences, including harvest participation, blending workshops and private dinners paired with rare vintages that provide intimate access to winemaking traditions rarely shared with casual visitors.
 These immersive experiences often include meetings with proprietors or winemakers who share family histories and philosophies that guide their approach to producing wines that consistently rank among the world's finest examples of their respective styles.

 Normandy Historical Tours

-Mont-Saint-Michel represents Norman cultural achievement through its abbey's spectacular architecture that rises from tidal flats like a medieval vision made manifest, where Gothic spires and Romanesque foundations create one of Europe's most photographed monuments whilst demonstrating the engineering expertise required to construct major buildings on unstable foundations subject to extreme tidal variations.
-The abbey's religious significance attracted pilgrims throughout the medieval period, whilst its strategic location enabled defensive capabilities that withstood numerous sieges during the Hundred Years' War between France and England.
-Modern causeway access replaces dangerous tidal crossings that once claimed pilgrim lives whilst preserving the site's mystical character that inspired centuries of religious devotion and architectural innovation.
+Mont-Saint-Michel represents Norman cultural achievement through its abbey's spectacular architecture that rises from tidal flats like a medieval vision made manifest, where Gothic spires and Romanesque foundations create one of Europe's most photographed monuments while demonstrating the engineering expertise required to construct major buildings on unstable foundations subject to extreme tidal variations.
+The abbey's religious significance attracted pilgrims throughout the medieval period, while its strategic location enabled defensive capabilities that withstood numerous sieges during the Hundred Years' War between France and England.
+Modern causeway access replaces dangerous tidal crossings that once claimed pilgrim lives while preserving the site's mystical character that inspired centuries of religious devotion and architectural innovation.

 Lyon Gastronomy and Cultural Tours